90 Halloween Trivia Questions for Your Halloween Party

 What Are Some Other Halloween Party Activities?

 Your Halloween party doesn’t need to begin and end with Halloween trivia.
-You could also incorporate classics like bobbing for apples.
-If this is more of an adult gathering, you could host a scary movie night as your Halloween party.
-If there are some kids around, you may want to choose tamer spooky fun.
+You could also incorporate classics, like bobbing for apples, charades, scary movies, pumpkin decorating, etc. If this is more of an adult gathering, you could tell scary supernatural stories, talk about a mystery podcast you heard recently, or maybe even tell a glitch in the matrix story.

 If you want to take it to the next level, you could host a spooky murder mystery party, where all your guests dress up and fulfill certain roles while trying to solve a mystery.
 If there are little ones about, entertain them with Halloween coloring pages that will keep them engrossed for hours.